THE GUITARS OF JAMES ORMSTON BURNS

 c.1960/61 Fenton Weill leaflet

-Same Five models offered, names changed as noted:
+Same models offered, but names are adjusted:

 RP1/G "Super Streamline Solid Body Electronic Guitar" £56 incl tax.